hyphenOs/wishpy/README.md

-Python Bindings for Wireshark
+Python Bindings for Wireshark and libpcap

-- Uses CFFI to generate Python bindings for wireshark
+- Uses CFFI to generate Python bindings for wireshark and libpcap
 - You can write applications like `tshark` in Python
-- Makes wireshark's dissectors available in Python
+- Makes wireshark's dissectors available in Python and makes libpcap easily available in Python for packet capture

 - Very very early still